xl-tang3/DA-RCOT/README.md

     │        └───target
 ```
 ### Training
-The backbone **MRCNet** employs Restormer as the base architecture, integrated with our two-pass multi-scale residual design. condition mechanism.
+The backbone **MRCNet** employs Restormer as the base architecture, integrated with our two-pass multi-scale residual condition mechanism.

 #### 3 Degradation example: